Guallatiri: The volcano

 There are both cold springs and hot springs on Guallatiri, indicating that groundwater interacts with the magmatic system.
-One hot spring is located at Chiriguaya on the northwestern foot of Guallatiri, where temperatures of 48 C were measured in bubbling pools and sinter deposition takes place.
-Several streams run off the mountain; they eventually enter Lake Chungara and the Rio Lauca.
+One hot spring is located at Chiriguaya on the northwestern foot of Guallatiri, where temperatures of 48 C were measured in bubbling pools, and sinter deposition takes place.
+Several streams run off the mountain; they eventually enter Lake Chungará and the Lauca River.